tavern-rpg-suite/RPG-Status-Bar/README.md

 ## ⚙️ Setup

 1. Enable **RPG Status Bar**.
-2. Pick **Interface language** (English / Русский).
-3. Fill in **API Settings** — URL / API key / model (OpenAI-compatible; default `google/gemma-4-31b-it`).
-A cheap, fast model at low temperature works well here.
+2. Choose the interface language.
+3. Configure the API URL, key and model.
+Any OpenAI-compatible endpoint should work.
-4. Choose **how often** to update (every N messages) and whether to **inject** the summary.
+4. Choose how often stats should update and whether to inject their summary.
-5. Under **Stat configuration**, pick a preset or build your own stats per character.
+5. Configure your stats or use the AI stat designer.
+6. Enable and configure **Tavern Bonds** if you want relationship tracking.

-## 📊 Stats & how updates work
+## 📊 How stat updates work

-Each stat has a name, a color, and a description that tells the AI what moves it.
-Every N character messages (or when you press **Recalculate** on a bar) the extension sends the last few messages to the model, which returns new 0–100 values and a one-sentence summary.
-Snapshots are stored per message in the chat, so scrolling back shows the status at that point.
+Every N character messages, the extension sends the recent story to the configured model.
+It returns updated 0–100 values and a short summary.
+Snapshots are stored per message, so scrolling back through the chat shows the state at that point.

-**Generate 4 stats (AI)** reads the selected character's card (description / personality / scenario) and designs four fitting stats automatically — a great starting point you can then tweak.
-It replaces the current stats and uses your configured model and interface language.

-**Color by value** is best for "higher = better" stats (health, stamina): the bar shifts green/gold/red with the number.
-Leave it off for stats where a fixed semantic color is clearer.
+You can choose how many recent messages the extension reads.
+It does not need to scan the entire conversation.

 ## 🗂️ Per-character vs per-chat

-By default a character's status is **global** — the same Health follows them into every chat.
-Turn on **"Separate status for each chat"** to give every chat its own independent values (a new chat starts fresh instead of continuing old HP).
-The stat *setup* is seeded from the character's global template, so you don't reconfigure stats each time.
+By default, a character's status is global and follows them between chats.
+Enable **Separate status for each chat** to give every chat its own independent state.

-**Reset character** restores the current character's values to a fresh baseline (per-chat: reseeds from the template; global: full values + cleared summary).
+Resetting a character restores their status to a fresh baseline.

 ## 💾 Export / import

-In **Stat configuration**, pick a character and use **Export current character** to save a `.json` with the full profile (stat setup + current values + summary). **Import profile** applies a file onto the character selected in the dropdown.
-Files with multiple profiles are merged.
-Handy for moving setups between machines or sharing a character's stat sheet.
+Export a character's full profile as JSON, including stat setup, values and summary.
+Profiles can be imported or moved between machines.

 ## 👥 Group chats

-Fully supported: the status is computed and rendered **per speaking character**, the editor lets you pick any group member, and the injected summary lists everyone present.
-Members are matched by avatar, index, or name.
+Fully supported.
+Each speaking character gets their own status, and the relationship state can track the members independently.

+## 🌍 Languages

+Bilingual UI: **English / Русский**.
+AI-generated summaries follow the selected interface language.